Rich-T-kid/TODO-projects/README.md

 # Personal weekend projects

+## 55 Build your own grep (CodeCrafters);
+* just follow it, seems pretty concise and straightforward compared to other projects on here

 ## 66. HTTP Server Built on a Raw TCP Server
 * The TCP server listens for client connections, accepts raw byte streams, and then parses the HTTP request format (method, path, headers, and body).
 * Strengthens skills in network programming, parsing protocols, and managing connections.